TIBCOSoftware/snappydata/docs/aqp.md

 `<do_nothing>`|The SDE engine returns the estimate as is.
 `<local_omit>`|For aggregates that do not satisfy the error criteria, the value is replaced by a special value like "null".
 `<strict>`|If any of the aggregate column in any of the rows do not meet the HAC requirement, the system throws an exception.
-`<run_on_full_table>`|If any of the single output row exceeds the specified error, then the query is re-executed on the base table.
+`<run_on_full_table>`|If any of the single output row exceeds the specified error, then the full query is re-executed on the base table.
-`<partial_run_on_base_table>`|If the error is more than what is specified in the query, the query is re-executed on the base table for those sub-groups.
-This result is then merged with the result derived from the sample table.
+`<partial_run_on_base_table>`|If the error is more than what is specified in the query, for any of the output rows (that is sub-groups for a group by query), the query is re-executed on the base table for those sub-groups.
+This result is then merged (without any duplicates) with the result derived from the sample table.

 In the following example, any one of the above behavior clause can be applied.